JReverse/JTweak/README.md

 - JOIN JSNAP TODAY https://discord.gg/uaj8HMX

 ## How to spoof images
-- In you're snapchat media folder (the one you don't need root to access)
+- In youre snapchat media folder (the one you don't need root to access)
-- for image put replace.jpg in the snapchat folder
+- For image put replace.jpg in the snapchat folder
-- for video put replace.mp4 in the snapchat folder
+- For video put replace.mp4 in the snapchat folder
-- then take video / pic
+- Then take video / pic

 ## How View Saved Snaps / Stories ?
-- Look for snapcept folder :P
+- Look for snapcept folder :P (In internal storage)

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/R6R11CS1Q)